dcunited001/dcunited001.github.io/_pages/writing.md

 too sharp for his/her own good asking me to do something they very well know burdens me with more time investment than the average academic.
 I'm writing posts about dozens of different fields without university education.
-That academic expression is what confers an understanding of what the groundbreaking studies are in your major or subject of expertise.
+That academic experience I don't have?
+The pragmatic value is the understanding required to navigate the groundbreaking studies in your major or subject of expertise.
 Not only do I have nearly zero familiarity with the de facto, highly-cited papers in any single field, I'm often combining one to four fields.

 Ain't nobody got time for that!
 That's where most of the work happens when you write a 10,000-40,000 word master's thesis.
 I'm not writing a